 It was totally embarrassing.
 All I wanted was to waft in and out of the boutiques and be cool.
 It’s impossible with your parents waiting outside holding your coat and a picnic lunch.Carnaby Street - it was once a fab place.
-I mean fabulous in a time when anything truly 'fab' was… Click To Tweet
+I mean fabulous in a time when anything truly 'fab' was just being invented.
+Click To Tweet

 What a difference three years makes.
 By the time I was 17 in 1973, I had a really cool boyfriend with a sports car and he totally ‘got’ Carnaby Street.

-So off we went.
-He was an avid photographer and was busy snapping while I wandered off.
-I didn’t feel so fab and cool when I realised I was lost.
+So I stood nervously by a lamp-post in the middle of Carnaby Street between Foubert’s Place and Ganton Street wondering when the hell mobile phones might be invented.
 I wanted to cry I was so scared.
 Meanwhile, the boyfriend knew exactly where I was.
 He very kindly snapped my discomfort before letting me know I didn’t have to get the bus home alone.

 A year later we were back in Carnaby Street so he could buy his outfit for our wedding.

 My memories have never died.
 The name Carnaby Street sends me into retro heaven even to this day.

 So it was really weird when last year, I had a flashback to those days while walking in the famous Lanes area in Brighton.

-A Bit of Carnaby Street in Brighton
+An Echo of Carnaby Street in Brighton.

+The name of the shop could not have been more accurate; Curiouser and Curiouser is exactly what I became from the moment I got drawn in by its intriguing aura.
 My curiosity began before I even saw the shop.
 From 50 yards away, as I wandered through Brighton’s Sydney Street in September 2014, I spotted Paterson Riley’s long blonde hair, dark glasses, black cowboy boots and hands encrusted with bold silver jewellery.

 As he sat nonchalantly in the sun on the window ledge of Curiouser and Curiouser, I immediately thought of Carnaby Street in 1973.
 That was weird; I later found out that’s exactly where he set up his first shop the year before I got ‘lost’ just yards from Ganton Street where his shop was.

 My first thought was – if this guy is not in Iron Maiden then he should be – but Paterson turned out not to be the rock star I imagined.

 My disappointment at him not being a major part of Iron Maiden disappeared when I found out exactly how he has been putting the metal into heavy metal for bands like them for decades.
 Paterson Riley is a member of the rock brotherhood – just not in the way you might expect when you first see him.

 It was impossible for me to walk by and not find out who this guy was.
 Brighton is stuffed to the brim with creative souls who wear creative clothes and do not get old – just like Carnaby Street used to be.
-But, you have to be really outstanding to stand out in the crowd in the Lanes, because everyone is a bit off the wall – in the best way imaginable.Paterson Riley is a member of the rock brotherhood - just not in the way you might expect when… Click To Tweet
+But, you have to be really outstanding to stand out in the crowd in the Lanes, because everyone is a bit off the wall – in the best way imaginable.

 However, Paterson kind of eclipses anyone else’s ‘off the wallness’ because of the quietly enigmatic thing he has going on.
 So I asked if I could take his picture.
 He said yes in a vaguely amused way and after I got to know him a little better, I could kind of see why a mature woman from the provinces might amuse a man of his diverse experience.
-I got the feeling he has lived a very colorful life.
+I got the feeling he has lived a very colorful life.Paterson Riley is a member of the rock brotherhood - just not in the way you might expect when you first see him.
+Click To Tweet

-…the curiouser I became and just when I didn’t think I could get any curiouser, he took me into the shop to meet Ingrid.
-If Paterson made me think Carnaby Street, Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all rolled into one.Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all… Click To Tweet
+…the curiouser I became.And just when I didn’t think I could get any curiouser, he took me into the shop to meet Ingrid.
+If Paterson made me think Carnaby Street, Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all rolled into one.

 And she was exactly the kind of partner I would have expected a man like Paterson to have – exquisitely glamorous in a very European way with a gently husky German accent to match.

-Ingrid, who is also a jeweller, was surrounded by gleaming glass cabinets, inside which Paterson’s darkly beautiful silver creations shone under bright lights.
+Ingrid, who is also a jeweller, was surrounded by gleaming glass cabinets, inside which Paterson’s darkly beautiful silver creations shone under bright lights.Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all rolled into one.
+Click To Tweet

 The most intriguing and beautiful pieces of silver jewellery were displayed on glass shelves.
 Eye rings, famed for appearing in the Harry Potter film, stared unblinkingly from the display cases.
 Solid silver skull rings sat boldly alongside other statement pieces – clearly designed to be worn on fingers that thrash electric guitars.
-The bright spotlights revealed the intricate markings of a maker who gets lost in his craft.Eye rings, famed for appearing in the Harry Potter film, stared unblinkingly from the display… Click To Tweet
+The bright spotlights revealed the intricate markings of a maker who gets lost in his craft.Eye rings, famed for appearing in the Harry Potter film, stared unblinkingly from the display cases.
+Click To Tweet

-The Great Frog – a Carnaby Street Institution to This Day
+Paterson Riley – Founder of The Great Frog – a Carnaby Street Institution to This Day

 The Great Frog, since its creation, has provided niche jewellery to rockers, bikers and other edgy, image conscious people outside the mainstream.
 The brand has always catered to international clients in the fashion and music industries and is now run by Paterson’s son Reino, who he describes as a ‘extremely talented’ designer and maker.

 It hit at a time when exciting new trends for rockers were likely to find eager clients keen for an edgy new look after an era where the mod image ruled.
 And Paterson’s designs really were at the cutting edge for the rockers whose time was about to come.

 At that point, the Great Frog was just a tadpole swimming upstream on Carnaby Street in post sixties London.
 Now, over 40 years later, with further stores in LA and New York, the brand has a list of celebrity clients that reads like the who’s who of rock royalty.
 But Paterson does not drop names easily; he shrugs off the whole celebrity culture thing and talks only of his love of being in the workshop at the back of the shop in Brighton; the shop he opened with partner Ingrid in 1992.

 When Paterson, who is originally from New Zealand, founded The Great Frog in 1972, he worked from the basement of the Ganton Street shop at the heart of the Carnaby Street scene.

-It was there that he designed the original skull ring adored by many famous heavy metal and rock musicians such as Aerosmith, Metallica, Iron Maiden and Motörhead.He designed the original skull ring adored by many famous heavy metal and rock musicians such as… Click To Tweet
+It was there that he designed the original skull ring adored by many famous heavy metal and rock musicians such as Aerosmith, Metallica, Iron Maiden and Motörhead.He designed the original skull ring adored by many famous heavy metal and rock musicians such as Aerosmith, Metallica, Iron Maiden and Motörhead.
+Click To Tweet

 The shop premises that Paterson took on in the early 70s, and where it remains to this day, dates back to 1676.
 It is reported to have been built on top of a plague pit, a claim that can only have added spice to the macabre nature of Paterson’s designs.